 There are beneficiaries of an estate who, upon review of the amount owed to creditors, have determined that they are going to wait until two years from the decedent's death before probating the estate.
 In this way many outstanding debts are barred from collection.

 The decision to pay creditors involves several considerations, the first and foremost of which is whether there are funds available in the estate to do so.

 Certain assets, including the decedent's homestead, cars regularly used by the decedent, and up to $20,000 in household furniture, furnishings, and appliances and certain qualified tuition programs are exempt from unsecured creditor's claims.
 If there is little else in the estate, odds are no creditors will end up being paid.

 You need a clear understanding of who is owed by the estate before initiating probate and you should discuss the debts with a probate attorney to gain a full understanding of the options available.

 For a more detailed discussion of creditors claims in probate see Chapter 733 of the Florida Statutes (here)

 BY APPOINTMENT ONLY

 One of the primary purposes of probate is to ensure that the decedent’s debts are paid in an orderly fashion.
 The personal representative must use diligent efforts to give actual notice of the probate proceeding to "known or reasonably ascertainable" creditors.

 This gives the creditors an opportunity to file claims in the decedent’s probate estate, if any.
-Creditors who receive notice of the probate administration generally have three months to file a claim with the clerk of the circuit court.
+Creditors who receive notice of the probate administration are given a time limit to file a claim with the clerk of the circuit court.